-American education with special emphasis on current issues and problems in education.
+Educa ation 1310 Orientation - This course is designed to help the freshman adjust himself to college life.
+It includes a study of personal and social adjustments.
+It teaches effective study habits, reading methods, use of the library, note taking, report writing, and gives the student guidance in collegiate life.
+One hour, 0 credit.
+EDU 1613 Introduction to Education - Survey of the history and philosophies of American education with special emphasis on current issues and problems in education.
 Three hours; 3 credits.

-Educ ational Psyc chology EPY 2513 Child Psychology (Human Growth & Development I) - A course which deals with the various aspects of human growth and development.
+Educa ational Psyc chology EPY 2513 Child Psychology (Human Growth & Development I) - A course which deals with the various aspects of human growth and development.
 Problems studied include physical, mental, social and emotional development from infancy through preadolescence.
 Special attention is given to the implications for education.
 Three hours; 3 credits.
 EPY 2523 Adolescent Psychology (Human Growth & Development II) A study of the individual during adolescent years.
 Three hours; 3 credits.
-Engli ish ENG 1103 Developmental English I - This course in writing stresses basic communication skills - writing of paragraphs, outlines, summaries and essays, general review of mechanics, and reading for ideas included.
-Three hours; 3 credits.
-ENG 1203 Developmental English II - A continuation of ENG 1103.
-Three hours; 3 credits, ENG 1113 English Composition I - A study of grammer and composition, with emphasis on the sentence, and the paragraph.
+Engli sh 1113 English Composition I - A study of grammer and composition, with emphasis on the sentence, and the paragraph.
 Readings, frequent themes.
 Three hours; 3 credits.
 ENG 1123 English Composition II - A continuation of English 1113 with emphasis on the whole composition.
 Reading, themes and research paper required.
 Three hours; 3 credits.
 ENG 2423 World Literature I - Selected writing of the Orient, Greece, Rome, and Medieval Europe.
 Three hours; 3 credits.
-ENG 2433 World Literature $\Pi$ - A continuation of English 2423.
+ENG 2433 World Literature II - A continuation of English 2423.
 Selected European writings from the Renaissance to the present.
 Three hours; 3 credits.
-Geog raphy GEO 1113 World Geography - A regional survey of the basic geographic features and major new developments of the nations of the world.
+Geog raphy 1113 World Geography - A regional survey of the basic geographic features and major new developments of the nations of the world.
 Three hours; 3 credits.
 GEO 1123 Principles of Geography - A course which deals with the basic content of geography, planetary relationships of the earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements and the interrelationship of man's physical and cultural landscapes.
 Three hours; 3 credits.
-Healt h Physical I Education & Recreation HPR 1111 General Activities - These courses include varied exercises and activities such as volleyball, etc. No lecture is involved.
+Healt HPR h, Physical 1111 Education & Recreation General Activities - These courses include varied exercises and activities such as volleyball, etc. No lecture is involved.
 Not designed for physical education majors.
 Two hours; 1 credit.
 HPR 1121 General Activities - Same description as HPR 1111.
 Two hours; 1 credit.
 HPR 1131 Varsity Sports - Participation in varsity sport.
 1 credit.
 HPR 1141 Varsity Sports - Participation in varsity sport.
 1 credit.
+A CANADA CONTRACTOR OF THE CON